What is a vernal pool?

 The city-owned Flora B. Peirce Nature Trail is one of New Bedford’s best-kept secrets.
 The vernal pool here is just one of the surprises hidden in this natural area in the North End.

-One vernal pool in the Old Aucoot District is so large it has a name: Grace Pond (even though it’s actually a vernal pool).
-A second vernal pool can also be found in the woodlands on the far side of the Hiller Loop trail.
+It takes a bit of a hike to reach the vernal pool in the Old Aucoot District, but your discovery is worth the walk.
+The vernal pool is on the far side of the Hiller Loop, which will take you past blueberry fields and through peaceful woods.
 Stop in at this Mattapoisett Land Trust property off Aucoot Road for a springtime visit.

 Myles Standish State Forest is known for its trees and cranberry bogs, but there are vernal pools here, too!
 Look for one of several certified vernal pools around Barretts and East Head ponds.